PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

   available memory.
   - HPL, MPIFFT, PTRANS

-The results should be added to the Benchmark matrix spreadsheet provided.
-Information on the compiler used (vendor and version) together with which numerical libraries were used should also be provided.
-In addition the complete output for the runs (excluding projections) should also be provided.
+The results must be added to the Benchmark matrix spreadsheet provided.
+Information on the compiler used (vendor and version) together with which numerical libraries were used must also be provided.
+In addition the complete output for the runs (excluding projections) must also be provided.

 ### DGEMM